7 Common Mistakes That Slow Your Mac Down

 Browser extensions and web apps can also drain your available resources.
 It’s a good idea to audit your browsers for extensions that aren’t pulling their weight.
 You can also try disabling extensions before ditching them completely to see if they’re an issue.

 Keeping a close eye on your running process has another benefit: it can help you identify serial offenders.
+You may need to force quit these apps.

 6. Using Thirsty Applications